ปาก /bpàak/ is more than just a mouth. Discover 10 phrases commonly used in daily life.

 จัด /jàd/ means extreme.
 This phrase is used for people who are likely to complain and offend people by using extremely impolite words.
 For example, Tim is so /bpàak-jàd/.
 He always uses bad words to argue against his friends.

 /bpàak sà-wàang/ is a word used to call the person who is not capable to keep the secret.
 As สว่าง /sà-wàang/ means bright.
 Imagine, the mouth left some space open so a secret can leak from the mouth.

 That’s why the light could get in. (hahaha) I know it might not make sense but I guess, this is how this phrase comes from.
 For example, Jessy is /bpàak sà-wàang/.
 She just told my secret to another friend.

 ปากปลาร้า /bpàak plaa-ráa/

 As you know, ปลาร้า /plaa-ráa/ is fermented fish, and it stinks so bad.
 That is why this word has a negative meaning. /bpàak plaa-ráa/ doesn’t mean someone whose breath smells, but the person who often insults people or says negative things all the time.
-So his/her words are as stink as rotten fish.
+So his/her words are as stink like rotten fish.

 เสีย /sia/ means broken, rotten or just bad.
-So /bpàak-sia/ also has the similar meaning as ปากปลาร้า /bpàak plaa-ráa/.
-Just the person who is /bpàak-sia/ does use bad words but more likely to say something negative.
+So /bpàak-sia/ also has a similar meaning as ปากปลาร้า /bpàak plaa-ráa/.
+Just the person who is /bpàak-sia/ does use bad words but is more likely to say something negative.
 For example, John said, “I don’t think you will pass the exam”.
 John is /bpàak-sia/

 มาก /mâak/ means a lot.
 You can guess that the person who is /bpàak-mâak/, should talk a lot and mostly for unnecessary or nonsense things.
 For example, Ticha cannot stop talking about how John failed the exam.
 Ticha is so /bpàak-mâak/.